initysl/mnemonic/README.md

 # Mnemonic

-Your voice-first personal memory notes system.
+Your AI-Powered Note Management System.
 Mnemonic turns your notes into a living knowledge base.
 Write naturally, then ask questions, by text or voice and get precise answers from your own notes.

+check here for project writeup

 ## Structure